• Proposed

 Geographic range

-Lactarius indigo is fairly widespread in its distribution, from Asia (China, Japan and India) to most of North America and Central America along the gulf coast, Mexico, Costa Rica and Guatemala (Wang 2000; Sharma JR, Das K 2002; Upadhyay RC, Kaur A 2004; Mueller et al. 2006) with its southernmost distribution found in the Humboldt oak cloud forests of Colombia (Winkler 2013).
-In Europe, it has only been sighted in the UK and southern France (Marcel 1988) but its identity needs to be confirmed and it is excluded from this assessment..
+Lactarius indigo is fairly widespread in its distribution, from Asia (China, Japan and India) to most of North America and Central America along the gulf coast, Mexico, Costa Rica and Guatemala (Wang 2000, Sharma and Das 2002, Upadhyay and Kaur 2004, Mueller et al. 2006) with its southernmost distribution found in the Humboldt oak cloud forests of Colombia (Winkler 2013).
+In Europe, it has only been reportedly sighted in the UK and southern France (Marcel 1988) but its identity needs to be confirmed and it is excluded from this assessment.

 Population and Trends

-Lactarius Indigo is a well-known edible and common fungus with a vast population in North and Central America into montane Colombia.
+Lactarius indigo is a well-known edible and common fungus with a vast population in North and Central America into montane Colombia.
 It is also reported from temperate Asia.
 Given its distribution and abundance, the population is stable.
 It is described to be “occasional to locally common” in terms of its frequency of appearance (Roody 2003) in the Appalachian Mountains of the United States.
-Lactarius Indigo has a seasonal harvest time; fruit bodies are often widely collected during the rainy season between June and September and
+It has a seasonal harvest time; fruit bodies are often widely collected during the rainy season between June and September.

 Population Trend: Stable